mukeshdani/Git-GitHub/README.md

 Git is a free, open-source version control software.
 It was created by Linus Torvalds in 2005.
 This tool is a version control system that was initially developed to work with several developers on the Linux kernel.

 <img align="center" alt="GIF" src="Mukesh.png" width="100%" height="300" />

+## **Git Repositories**
+If we want to start using Git, we need to know where to host our repositories.

+A repository (or “Repo” for short) is a project that contains multiple files.
+In our case a repository will contain code-based files.

+There are two ways you can host your repositories.
+One is online (on the cloud) and the second is offline (self-installed on your server).

+There are three popular Git hosting services: **GitHub** (owned by **Microsoft**), **GitLab** (owned by **GitLab**) and **BitBucket**.

+## **why we need it**
+  * Git makes it easy to contribute to open source projects ☺️

+  * Documentation 😍

+  * Integration options

+ * Track changes in your code across versions 🖥️

+ * Showcase your work 😄

+## **Git installation**

+ * install Git and GitHub with apt-get

+     sudo apt-get install git

+* verify that Git is installed correctly

+    git --version

+* set a default username and email when you’re going to save your work.

+    git config --global user.name "MUKESH DANI"
+    git config --global user.email "mukeshdani00@gmail.com"